suprajaarthi/ShareNow/README.md

 # 🚀 Technologies #

-The following tools were used in this project:
+The following tools were used in this project:  <br />
 ✅[React](https://pt-br.reactjs.org/) <br />
 ✅[Firebase](https://firebase.google.com/) <br />